 NIE number and foreigner register

 Another important point is the Número de Identificación de Extranjero (NIE).
 This identification number for foreigners is a must for anyone who wants to carry out economic activities in Spain - whether resident or non-resident.
 However, the NIE alone does not make anyone a tax resident.
 However, anyone who registers with the National Police in the register of foreigners or registers with a municipality as a resident is considered a potential tax resident.
+A tax inspection of the residence of non-residents is carried out to determine where these persons are considered tax residents and whether they comply with the tax regulations.

 Criteria for tax residency in Spain

-Length of stay | More than 183 days per year in Spain |
+More than 183 days per year in Spain

-Economic connections | Main economic activities in Spain |
+Main economic activities in Spain

-Family ties | Family (spouse/children) lives in Spain |
+Family (spouse/children) lives in Spain

-Entry in the register of foreigners | Registration with the national police or a municipality |
+Registration with the national police or a municipality

 Advantages and disadvantages of tax residency